brainsciencecenter/crm/deployment-manager/zfs/README.md

 $ cp zfs.yaml detre-group-zfs.yaml
 ```

-3. Modify the service project settings and slurm-gcp cluster settings in your copy of slurm-cluster.yaml
+3. Modify the service project settings and file server settings in your copy of zfs.yaml
 **Service Project Settings**
 ```
     name                    : zfs-fileserver